-An effective Business Continuity Plan (BCP) will analyse all potential risk areas and convert these into informed decisions for mitigation at a specific level and appropriate cost.
+Being effective in Business Continuity firstly is to have a Business Continuity Plan (BCP).
+This will help to analyse all potential risk areas and convert these into informed decisions for mitigation at a specific level and appropriate cost.
 The BSI defines Business Continuity as “having a plan to deal with major disruption, like cyber-attacks, floods, and supply chain failures”.

 - Your clients will have peace of mind you are able to survive an incident